open-telemetry/opentelemetry-js-contrib/plugins/web/opentelemetry-instrumentation-user-interaction/README.md

 ### Send spans for different events

 By default, only `click` events are automatically instrumented.
 To automatically instrument other events, specify the events that should be captured for telemetry.
-Most [browser events](https://developer.mozilla.org/en-US/docs/Web/Events) are supported.
+Most [HTMLElement interface events](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement#events) are supported.

 ```js
 import { UserInteractionInstrumentation } from '@opentelemetry/instrumentation-user-interaction';